 Here with Additional Help with Student Loan Repayment

-To provide you additional support, AIMM has partnered with Student Connections to help you understand your loan repayment commitments and address any issues you may encounter.
+To provide you with additional support, AIMM has partnered with Student Connections to help you understand your loan repayment commitments and address any issues you may encounter.
 This service is completely free to you.

-As you enter student loan repayment, Student Connections may contact you through emails, text messages and phone calls to:
+As you enter student loan repayment, Student Connections may contact you through emails, text messages, and phone calls to:

 - Help you understand your loan obligations and responsibilities.

 - Discuss available options for an affordable repayment plan.

 - Ensure you are aware of repayment options during financial hardships.